UniversalDependencies/UD_Bororo-BDT/README.md

 # Summary

-UD_Bororo-BDT is a collection of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
-All known sources in this language are being annotated: grammar examples, myths, and other sources.
+UD_Bororo-BDT stands as a comprehensive compilation of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
+The corpus encompasses sentences derived from diverse sources, including grammar examples, mythological narratives, sentences gathered during fieldwork, and other sources.
 Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io).
+The project is work-in-progress and the treebank is being updated on a regular basis.

 # Introduction

-UD_Bororo-BDT is a collection of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
-All known sources in this language are being annotated: grammar examples, myths, and other sources.
+UD_Bororo-BDT stands as a comprehensive compilation of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
+The corpus encompasses sentences derived from diverse sources, including grammar examples, mythological narratives, sentences gathered during fieldwork, and other sources.
+Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io).
 The project is work-in-progress and the treebank is being updated on a regular basis.

 # Acknowledgments